Blog

 Eligibility for Family Members

-Under Articles 98-108 of Lei 23/2007, the D7 visa allows for family reunification, enabling your immediate family members to join you in Portugal.
+Under Portugal's family reunification rules, the D7 visa can allow immediate family members to join you in Portugal.
 Eligible family members include:

 Spouse or Legal Partner: Your spouse or legally recognized partner is eligible for a residence permit under the D7 visa.

-Dependent Children: Children under 18 or dependent adult children (e.g., students or disabled) can be included in your application.
+Dependent Children: Children under 18 and adult children whose dependency can be documented can be included in your application.

 Dependent Parents: Parents who are dependent on the primary applicant can also apply for residency under the D7 visa.